AlexandruOriean/git-github-presentation/README.md

 ---

-## Creating a new project

----

-## Contributing to an existing project

----

 ## Preamble

 Below you will find the [list of git commands](#commands), the typical workflow for [creating a new project](#creating-a-new-project) as well as the workflow for [contributing to an existing project](#contributing-to-an-existing-project).